nicholasrwx/Scheduler-api/README.md

 ## Creating The DB

+- Install postgres ( provide a default password )
+- Connect to postgres `psql -U postgres` ( enter default password if there is one )
+- Create role with `Create USER development;` ( grants Login privileges, uses default passwd )
+- Create a database with `CREATE DATABASE scheduler_development;`
+- Disconnect from postgres with `\q`
-Use the `psql -U development` command to login to the PostgreSQL server with the username `development` and the password `development`.
-This command **MUST** be run in a vagrant terminal, we are using the PostgreSQL installation provided in the vagrant environment.
+- Use the `psql -U development` command to login to the PostgreSQL server and deafault passwd.

-Create a database with the command `CREATE DATABASE scheduler_development;`.

-Copy the `.env.example` file to `.env.development` and fill in the necessary PostgreSQL configuration.
+- Copy the `.env.example` file to `.env.development` and fill in PostgreSQL configuration.
 The `node-postgres` library uses these environment variables by default.

 ```
 PGHOST=localhost